kvijay31/Finance-Management---Sentiment-Analysis-in-10-k-filings/README.md

-Sentiment Analysis on 10-k filings based on Loughran and McDonald paper (2011)
+# Sentiment analysis on 10-K filings